 I also discover this mural by Yoyo Ferro.
 Is it art or advertising?
 Not sure, but I love his style.
 He draws without picking up his pencil, allowing creativity to flow.
 His street art is influenced by this style.
 I took a writing class once that encouraged the same thing.
 It's a great way to get your thoughts out.
 You never know what can become a story.
 Yoyo is originally from Brazil, but lives in Atlanta now.
 You can find his work on buildings all over the city.
 They remind me of Romero Britto.

 I keep going, seeking the interim Northeast trail, which starts adjacent to Park Tavern.
 It has been a few years since I've been here.
 This section has not yet been paved, and is about a mile of dirt and gravel, before it hits the paved trail.
 You can still find remnants of the railroad, wooden ties and iron, and a glorious view of Piedmont Park framed by the Midtown skyline.

 The trail is scenic here, cutting through a forest, but is isolated.
 Being alone, I don't feel safe and turn back.
 I will try another time, bringing my boyfriend on a weekend when it's busier.

-I ditch my scooter at this point, $12 poorer, and walk around Piedmont Park, which I haven't seen since months before the pandemic started.
+I ditch my electric bike at this point, $12 poorer, and walk around Piedmont Park, which I haven't seen since months before the pandemic started.
 This park holds so many memories for me.
 I have looped around it many times with friends.
 I have attended the jazz festival several times, setting up picnics with friends and feasting on French cheeses and rosés.
 I have gone swimming in the pool, walked a 5K, and practiced yoga in the mud.
 The pandemic makes me miss all of it.

 It is now time to head back, and I am torn between just walking home (it's about 1.5 miles, and I've walked it many times before), or renting another scooter.
 I start on foot, and discover this musician, Paul, under HENSE's bridge.